 1. Look for regulated forex brokers

-The major key for any forex trader and broker is finding a forex broker that has trusted regulation in place.
-This is the very same in Germany.
+The major key for any forex trader and broker is finding a broker that has trusted regulation in place.
+This is the same in Germany.
 You should be on the lookout for an ESMA compliant broker well-regulated by CySEC or another top regulatory body like FCA of FINMA from Switzerland.

 2. Choose brokers that offer low spreads and commissions

-Of course, no matter where in the world you are trading forex, you want to keep spreads, commissions, and other fees to a minimum.
+No matter where in the world you are trading forex, you want to keep spreads, commissions, and other fees to a minimum.
 This means keeping a close eye on things like overnight fees, and deposit fees while taking advantage of any active trader programs to help keep your trading costs as low as possible.

 3. If you want to keep your budget low, look for brokers with nano-lots

 You will find that many brokers within Germany and Europe have minimum deposits of 100-200 Euros for standard accounts.
-A great way to keep your costs down and also try out a broker though is to search for one that offers nano lot trading.
+A great way to keep your costs down and also try out a broker is to search for one that offers nano lot trading.
 This can significantly reduce your costs when opening positions and these accounts, along with cent accounts typically have great value and lower risk minimum deposits from around 10 Euros or less.